AtlasOfLivingAustralia/api-gateway/README.md

 This repository is an issues & documentation repository for managing the delivery of the API Gateway for the Atlas.

 The API gateway will provide a **single entry point** for all Atlas webservice services and will include an **enhanced authentication model** for web service users.
-There will be two types of access supported.
+There will be two types of access supported: 1) OIDC access 2) Non-OIDC access

-## OAuth access
+## OIDC access

-For browser or mobile application based applications.
+For browser or mobile application based applications that can make use of OAuth SDKs.

 <img width="1079" alt="Screen Shot 2021-11-01 at 8 59 58 am" src="https://user-images.githubusercontent.com/444897/139836601-3203bdc0-678e-4460-a5da-cca336d1e3eb.png">

-## Non-OAuth access
+## Non-OIDC based access

-For applications that are not using browser.
+For applications that are not using browser, there will be services allowing for the creation of JSON Web Tokens either by using Basic Authentication or an API Key/Secret mechanism (yet to be determined).
+Once the JWT is generated, it will be submitted with an requests in the ```Authorization``` header.

 <img width="911" alt="Screen Shot 2021-11-01 at 8 59 41 am" src="https://user-images.githubusercontent.com/444897/139836615-c65e4945-afcd-45a7-bbd7-13b884d34832.png">